Ellesmere Port and Neston: Leadership

 The first leader of the council, Fred Venables, had been the leader of the old Ellesmere Port Borough Council since 1970.
 The leaders of Ellesmere Port and Neston Borough Council were:

 Composition

 The political composition of the council at its abolition in 2009 was:

 Premises

-The council was based at the Council Offices at 4 Civic Way, Ellesmere Port, which had been built for the old borough council in 1969.
+The council was based at the Ellesmere Port Council Offices at 4 Civic Way, Ellesmere Port, which had been built for the old borough council in 1969.
 Council meetings were held at nearby Whitby Hall until 1992 when an extension containing a council chamber was opened at the Municipal Buildings.
 Following the abolition of the council the Council Offices were used by its successor, Cheshire West and Chester Council, until 2022 when they were replaced by a new building called "The Portal" on Wellington Road.